 Chronic Abuse of Prescription Drugs Skyrocketing

 Addiction is a disease that has been spreading throughout the population at an exponential rate.
-The amount of individuals falling into addiction has been growing at an unacceptable pace.
+The number of individuals falling into addiction has been growing at an unacceptable pace.
 While many are struggling with illicit substances such as cocaine or heroin, legal substances such as prescription medications are just as much of a concern.
 Chronic abuse of prescription drugs has reached epidemic proportions today.

 Prescription painkillers tend to be one of the larger issues when it comes to addiction.
-Since these are used for many medical purposes, some individuals fall into addiction after being prescribed them for chronic pain or post surgery.
+Since these are used for many medical purposes, some individuals fall into addiction after being prescribed them for chronic pain or post-surgery.
 Prescription opiates have become one of the most abused drugs in our country.
-In fact, according to a testimony to congress from Nora D. Volkow, M.D. on the National Institute on Drug Abuse’s website, “It is estimated that between 26.4 million and 36 million people abuse opioids worldwide, with an estimated 2.1 million people in the United States suffering from substance use disorders related to prescription opioid pain relievers in 2012 and an estimated 467,000 addicted to heroin.”
-The numbers of individuals addicted to these medications continue to increase as the years go on.
+In fact, according to a testimony to Congress from Nora D. Volkow, M.D. on the National Institute on Drug Abuse’s website, “It is estimated that between 26.4 million and 36 million people abuse opioids worldwide, with an estimated 2.1 million individuals in the United States suffering from substance use disorders related to prescription opioid pain relievers in 2012 and an estimated 467,000 addicted to heroin.”
+The numbers of individuals with chronic abuse of prescription drugs continue to increase as the years go on.

 Even though prescription painkillers tend to be a majority of the problem when it comes to addiction, there are other types of prescription medications that can be an issue as well.
-According to the 2013 NSDUH (National Survey on Drug Use and Health), “there were 6.5 million non-medical users of prescription-type drugs (2.5 percent), including 4.5 million nonmedical users of prescription pain relievers (1.7 percent).”
-So as stated previously, painkillers are the majority of the issue when it comes to dependency, but about 2.5 million individuals according to the above statistics are using other types of prescription medications for nonmedical purposes.
-This could include drugs meant for the purposes of treating anxiety, depression, or other co-occurring disorders.
+According to the 2013 NSDUH (National Survey on Drug Use and Health), “there were 6.5 million nonmedical users of prescription-type drugs (2.5 percent), including 4.5 million nonmedical users of prescription pain relievers (1.7 percent).”
+So as stated previously, painkillers are the majority of the issue when it comes to chronic abuse of prescription drugs, but about 2.5 million individuals according to the above statistics are using other types of prescription medications for nonmedical purposes.
+These medicines could include those meant to treat anxiety, depression, or other co-occurring disorders.
 Many of these can become just as addictive as prescription opiates are.

-A large part of the issue when it comes to prescription medications is the leniency with which many doctors prescribe these medications.
-Some doctors tend to prescribe them much too easily, or at the slightest hint of any symptoms.
-What could help to curb this is a much more thorough and comprehensive assessment of each patient’s need in regard to these medications.
+A large proportion of the issue when it comes to prescription medications is the leniency with which many doctors prescribe these drugs.
+Some doctors tend to prescribe them much too quickly, or at the slightest hint of any symptoms.
+What could help to curb this leniency is a much more thorough and comprehensive assessment of each patient’s symptoms in regard to these medications.
 Another issue arises in the individuals being prescribed the medication for too long.
 The longer they are on the substance, the more likelihood of developing a severe dependency to them.
-Oftentimes, not enough effort is put into taking the individual off of the medication, but rather is continued to be prescribed when no longer truly needed.
+Often, not enough effort is put into taking the individual off of the medication, but rather is continued to be prescribed when no longer needed.

-Due to the massive number of individuals who are struggling with addictions to prescription medications of different types, there should be a large push toward the prevention as well as treatment of these addictions.
-When it comes to prescribing these drugs, more forewarning needs to made in regard to their addictive capabilities.
-This may help to curb the amount of individuals who are ending up with addictions to these medications after receiving them for medical purposes.
+Due to the massive number of individuals who are struggling with addictions to prescription medications of different types, there should be a significant push toward the prevention as well as treatment of these addictions.
+When it comes to prescribing these drugs, more forewarning needs to be made regarding their addictive potential.
+Knowing of the addictive potential may help to curb some individuals who are ending up with addictions to these medications after receiving them for medical purposes.
 For the people who have already developed addictions to them, it is critical for them to receive the treatment needed.